P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

 ## Installation Guide

-- Install the [Mosquitto Broker](https://mosquitto.org/download/) for your system under the default directory.

 - Proceed to install the [requirements](../config/requirements.txt) if you haven't already, by running the [install.bash](../install.bash) if you are on Linux/Mac or the [install.bat](../install.bat) if you are on Windows.

 - Install 4DIAC-IDE for your system, using any these permalinks: